 Virtual Reality Theatre

-The Swinburne Virtual Reality Theatre is an immersive visualisation facility.
-The theatre provides researchers with the ability to use 3D visualisation to analyse, interpret and explain complex 3D datasets.
+The Virtual Reality Theatre here at Swinburne is our main immersive visualisation facility and provides researchers with the ability to use 3D visualisation to analyse, interpret and explain complex 3D datasets.

 - Stereoscopic 3D Projection System, comprising two Hitachi CP-WU9410 projectors